 vy = read(y)

 we may not be able to determine the full set of keys to read upfront based only an initial read set.
-So, the read phase may actually be several, iterative sub-phases, each of which may modify the sets \(K_w\) and \(K_u\).
+So, the read phase may actually be several, iterative sub-phases, each of which may modify the sets \(K_w\) and \(K_v\).
 The assumption is that, for loop-free transactions code, this should terminate at a fixed point after a finite number rounds, though in the most general case (e.g. in presence of loops) this may not hold.
+Note that this basic concept partially appears via the notion of dependent transactions in Calvin, though I’m not sure if they exactly generalized this notion to the multi-round read case (e.g. requiring multiple rounds of reconnaissance reads).

 flowchart LR